AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/real-time_OCR_pipeline/README.md

                 Locally within /processed_docs inside the container.

-                Optionally uploaded to your Qdrant vector database for semantic search integration.
+                Uploaded to your Qdrant vector database for semantic search integration.

 🔐 6.3 Security and Privacy FAQs  🔐🔐🔐🔐🔐🔐🔐🔐🔐🔐
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------